TheDigitalCatOnline/blog_source/pelican/content/refactoring-with-tests-in-python-a-practical-example.markdown

 # Caveats

-Two remarks before we start our first refactoring.
+Two remarks before we start our refactoring.
 The first is that such a class could easily be refactored to some functional code.
 As you will be able to infer from the final result there is no real reason to keep an object-oriented approach for this code.
 I decided to go that way, however, as it gave me the possibility to show a design pattern called wrapper, and the refactoring technique that leverages it.

 The second remark is that in pure TDD it is strongly advised not to test internal methods, that is those methods that do not form the public API of the object.
 In general, we identify such methods in Python by prefixing their name with an underscore, and the reason not to test them is that TDD wants you to shape objects according to the object-oriented programming methodology, which considers objects as **behaviours** and not as **structures**.
 Thus, we are only interested in testing public methods.